prasannax1/starships/README.md

 [View 3d](https://github.com/prasannax1/starships/blob/master/stl/combined.stl)

-#### Captain's Yacht
+#### Captain's Yacht/Dedicated Escort Vessel

 In the space under the saucer traditionally used by Captain's yachts, the *Aviary* has a dedicated Escort vessel.
-Nicknamed the *Bat Class* (because it hangs upside down), is about as big as a *Defiant Class* and is as powerful as the *Defiant* would be if it was made today.
+It doesn't have a class of its own as it's part of the *Aviary*, but it is nicknamed the *Bat Class* (because it hangs upside down).
+It is about as big as a *Defiant Class* and is as powerful as the *Defiant* would be if it was made today.

 ![Mother Ship Saucer](images/mothership/separation.png)